Everyone should be rich

 - attractive jobs that machines can do will be paid poorly as there will be volunteers;

-– attractive jobs that machines can’t do will be done by humans, but the pay will vary.
+- attractive jobs that machines can’t do will be done by humans, but it is hard to predict how these jobs will be paid.

 Obstacles on the way

 There will be obstacles on the way.
-Some of them may be hard to predict as they will emerge once a universal basic income has been introduced.
+Some of them may be hard to predict as they will emerge once the income guarantee has been introduced.
 A few questions can be raised already.
-If people don’t have to sell their labour on the market, how can the labour be distributed effectively and efficiently?
-Does a basic income make people fill their time with idleness or does it give them the possibility to realise their potential?
+For instance, does an income guarantee make people fill their time with idleness or does it give them the possibility to realise their potential?
+And does society benefit from that potential realising?
+Perhaps we have too many artists already.
+Perhaps giving people money for free isn’t such a good idea after all.